MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 > For information on how to plan resources and capacity, see [ATP capacity planning](ata-capacity-planning.md).

-ATP is composed of the ATP Center, the ATP Gateway and/or the ATP Lightweight Gateway.
+ATP is composed of the Azure ATP cloud service, the ATP Standalone Sensor and/or the ATP Sensor.
 For more information about the ATP components, see [ATP architecture](ata-architecture.md).

 The ATP System works on active directory forest boundary and supports Forest Functional Level (FFL) of Windows 2003 and above.

 [Before you start](#before-you-start): This section lists information you should gather and accounts and network entities you should have before starting ATP installation.

-[ATP Center](#ata-center-requirements): This section lists ATP Center hardware, software requirements as well as settings  you need to configure on your ATP Center server.
+[Azure ATP cloud service](#ata-center-requirements): This section lists Azure ATP cloud service hardware, software requirements as well as settings  you need to configure on your Azure ATP cloud service server.

-[ATP Gateway](#ata-gateway-requirements): This section lists ATP Gateway hardware, software requirements as well as settings  you need to configure on your ATP Gateway servers.
+[ATP Standalone Sensor](#ata-gateway-requirements): This section lists ATP Standalone Sensor hardware, software requirements as well as settings  you need to configure on your ATP Standalone Sensor servers.

-[ATP Lightweight Gateway](#ata-lightweight-gateway-requirements): This section lists ATP Lightweight Gateway hardware, and software requirements.
+[ATP Sensor](#ata-lightweight-gateway-requirements): This section lists ATP Sensor hardware, and software requirements.

 [ATP Console](#ata-console): This section lists browser requirements for running the ATP Console.